Internet-Draft CoAP pubsub December 2024

 A client can filter a collection of topics by submitting the representation of a topic filter (see Section 2.5.2) in a FETCH request to the topic collection URI.

-Upon success, the server responds with a 2.05 (Content), providing a list of links to topic resources associated with this topic collection that match the request's filter criteria (refer to Section 2.3.3).
+Upon success, the broker responds with a 2.05 (Content), providing a list of links to topic resources associated with this topic collection that match the request's filter criteria (refer to Section 2.3.3).
 A positive match happens only when each request parameter is present with the indicated value in the topic resource representation.

 Example: